Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-Therefore, once again we expect to obtain an optimal $\alpha$ in between 0.1 and 1 that would lead to the `best' fit for the data via appropriate trade-offs.
-Based on the minimization of the CVMDs, the optimal values of $\alpha$ for these four subdivision-month pairs turn out to be 0.2210, 0.2305, 0.9760 and 0.2351, respectively, with the corresponding CVMDs being 0.0008, 0.0003, 0.0005 and 0.0021, respectively.
-The corresponding MDPDEs of the (shape, rate) parameters are (9.3351, 0.0193), (29.6795, 0.0778), (17.2231, 0.0488) and (7.1414, 0.1190), respectively.
-These MDPDEs at the optimal $\alpha$ are clearly significantly larger than the respective MLEs.
-Recall that the variance of a gamma($a, b$) distribution is $a/b^2$.
-Based on the MLEs, the variances for the four cases are 32581.8013, 6334.3876, 15321.9900 and 969.0534, respectively, while based on the MDPDEs at the optimal $\alpha$, these variances reduce to 25084.6641, 4901.6169, 7235.2070 and 504.337, respectively.
-Thus, the MLE clearly overestimates the model variance due to the presence of outliers, which can be solved successfully through our MDPDE approach.
+The WDs based on $\alpha = \alpha^\ast$ for all four cases are significantly smaller than the respective WDs based on LME.
+These MDPDEs at $\alpha = \alpha^\ast$ are larger than the respective MLEs as well as LMEs.
+The standard deviation (SD) of a gamma($a, b$) distributed random variable is $\sqrt{a}/b$; based on the MLEs, the SDs for the four cases are 0.3441, 0.2131, 0.3229, and 0.5298, respectively.
+The respective SDs based on LME are 0.3447, 0.1975, 0.3089, and 0.5413, while based on the MDPDEs at $\alpha = \alpha^\ast$, these SDs reduce to 0.2989, 0.1864, 0.2201, and 0.4148, respectively.
+These illustrate that both MLE and LME overestimate the model variance due to the presence of outliers, which can be solved successfully through our MDPDE approach.
+For all four subdivision-month combinations, $\alpha^\ast$ values are moderate and the corresponding $\hat{a}$, $\hat{b}$, $\textrm{SE}(\hat{a})$, and $\textrm{SE}(\hat{b})$ are also in between their values based on the extreme choices $\alpha=0$ and $\alpha=1$ in all cases indicating a balance in the bias-variance trade-off.}